 - Help your body make more female hormones.
-The diet, lifestlye, and supplements rich in listed above along with customized herbs are the best way to do this.
-Diet + Lifestyle + Hormones is also an option.
+The diet, lifestyle, and supplements listed above along with customized herbs are the best way to do this.

-- Stress management is more important that ever, your body simply cannot make female hormones post menopause if you're too stressed - here's why:
+- Stress management is more important than ever, your body simply cannot make female hormones post menopause if you're too stressed - here's why:

 - Your ovaries have been making your female hormones for you your whole life.
-After menopause your ovaries mostly shut down, and your adrenal glands step in and start making these hormones for you - in smaller amounts.
+After menopause your ovaries mostly shut down, and your adrenal glands step in and start making these hormones for you.

 - However, the adrenal glands also make stress hormones, and they can only make one at a time.
 So if you're stressed too often - your adrenals can't switch over and make female hormones for you.

 - Your hormone levels are more delicate now - so avoiding hormone disruptors is even more important